genericFJS/vaultwarden2keepass/README.md

 | `ORGANIZATIONS_GROUP_NAME`              | Organizations            |           | name of the KeePass group where organizations and its items should be stored                       |

 \*: In most cases these environment variables are stored in plain text.
 That means they can easily be read.
 To make this _somewhat_ more secure and conceal them on first sight, your passwords have to be base64-encoded.
 To encode your password in base64 use some (online) tool of your choice or just open the developer tools console in any browser (usually via F12) and use the output of `btoa("your_password")`.

+Depending how you use this script (preferably in your local network), you may access your self-hosted vaultwarden/bitwarden server with a self signed certificate.
+In this case just set the node environment variable which disables certificate checking: `NODE_TLS_REJECT_UNAUTHORIZED=0`.